awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 In the next step, you use Amazon Route 53 to enable customers to use both of your custom URLs to navigate to your site\.

-## Step 10: Add alias records for your Domain and subdomain<a name="root-domain-walkthrough-add-record-to-hostedzone"></a>
+## Step 10: Add alias records for your domain and subdomain<a name="root-domain-walkthrough-add-record-to-hostedzone"></a>

 In this step, you create the alias records that you add to the hosted zone for your domain maps `example.com` and `www.example.com`\.
 Instead of using IP addresses, the alias records use the Amazon S3 website endpoints\.
 Amazon Route 53 maintains a mapping between the alias records and the IP addresses where the Amazon S3 buckets reside\.
 You create two alias records, one for your root domain and one for your subdomain\.